anwerj/MyMongoView/README.md

 npm install my-mongo-view
 ```

 Setup your MongoDB Connections from `config.json` file.
-There is a default connections with default views.
+There is a default connection with default views.
-Just change connections.string to your MongoDB instances.
+Just change connections.string to your MongoDB instance.
 > You can also add multiple connections.

 **Connection Parameters :**